Kansas Car Insurance

 What Are the Mandatory Car Insurance Requirements in Kansas?

+One of the primary car insurance laws in Kansas involves liability coverage.
 Auto coverage is mandatory in Kansas, with necessary coverage for liability, personal injury protection (PIP), and uninsured or underinsured motorist coverage.

 - $25,000/$50,000 bodily injury or death per person/accident